tibs/python-history/python-history.rst

 .. note::

-  Other stuff, not yet used:
+  Other stuff, not used in the talk:

   * Humour